-I could write a song about this bike’s performance.
+I could write ballads about this bike’s performance.
 When you pull off for the first time and twist the throttle you get quite a fright.
 It is a beast possessed.
-Then you realise the RC8 is alive beneath you.
-Luckily you can choose one of the more domesticated riding modes while getting used to all that power.
+You realise the RC8 is alive beneath you.
+Luckily you can choose one of the more domesticated riding modes, while getting used to all that power.

 The torque is unbelievable and available at every instant.